LIVIAETS/miccai_2020-weakly_supervised_tutorial/readme.md

 ```

 #### Data
-The data for the toy example is stored in `data/TOY`.
+The data for the toy example is stored in `code/data/TOY`.
 If you wish, you can regenerate the dataset with:
 ```
 make -B data/TOY
 ```
-or you can use [gen_toy.py](gen_toy.py) directly.
+or you can use [gen_toy.py](code/gen_toy.py) directly.

-Participants willing to try the PROMISE12 setting need to download the data themselves, then put the .zip inside the `data` folder (a list of files is available in `data/promise12.lineage`).
+Participants willing to try the PROMISE12 setting need to download the data themselves, then put the .zip inside the `code/data` folder (a list of files is available in `code/data/promise12.lineage`).
 Once the three files are there, the slicing into 2D png files is automated:
 ```
 make data/PROMISE12
 ```